This page covers the various location search options for occurrence records available on the NBN Atlas, these include:

 Selecting an area from the drop-down lists will cause it to be highlighted in grey on the map (3).
 Click Zoom to region to focus on the selected area (4).
 Click on the highlighted region.

 Records for every species are automatically displayed (5) and are detailed on the left (6).
-From here, you can view and download the records for your area too (7).
+From here, you can view and download complete list of records.
 Use the drop-down boxes to select a species.
 Now, only records for that species will be displayed on the map.

 You can use the time controls above the map to display how species have been recorded over time.
 Click the play button and the records will be displayed by decade, in sequence (8).